People told me poor people are poor because they are lazy, backward, and looking for handouts.

 “At the clinic in Bonbon they gave us this wire.
 Best thing ever!
 No more babies!”

 Since neither of us had heard of Malthus, we dropped talk of the wire.
-We parted on friendly terms as equals with neither of us begging the other for a handout.
+We parted on friendly terms as equals with neither begging the other for a handout.

 And that’s how a Haitian farmer taught me a poor man can be hard-working, innovative, and independent.